Changissnz/selfinterest/README.md

 of influence they all participate in.
 But the artificial axiom is semi-automatic, at most.
-The application of "free will" is used in cases that invoke the artificial axiom, where the duality of proposition and opposition to the prescribed effect become a matter phrased in terms of choice for self-interest, in tandem with the interests of the involved other selves.
+The application of "free will" is used in cases that invoke the artificial axiom, where the duality of proposition and opposition to the prescribed effect become matters phrased in terms of choice for self-interest, in tandem with the interests of the involved other selves.